 After an hour of taking pictures, eating and sightseeing, we left virgin island tired but happy.
 We arrived 1:30pm at Alona beach and hurriedly went back to Dumaluan to catch our 6:30 trip.

 How to get there?

 If you’re coming from Manila, the easiest and fastest way is by plane.
 If you’re coming from Cebu and other neighboring islands, you can ride a fast craft to Tagbilaran.
 You can check their schedules here Boat Schedules.
 Fare from Cebu-Tagbilaran ranges from 400-600 per way.
 Travel time is 2 hours.
-From Tagbilaran port, there are tricycles, jeepneys, and vhires you can hire to take you to Panglao or wherever resort you want to stay.
+From Tagbilaran port, there are tricycles, jeepneys, and vans you can hire to take you to Panglao or wherever resort you want to stay.
 If you’re a group of 2, the most affordable option would be renting a motorbike that would cost 400-1000 per day.
-This gives you the chance to tour around the island with a lesser expense compared to paying 1500 for the country side tour.
+This gives you the chance to tour around the island with a lesser expense compared to paying 1500 for the countryside tour.
 If you’re a group of 6-10, consider renting a van.